Oregon Rent Increase Laws

 hash-markHow Much Can a Landlord Raise Rent in Oregon?

-For 2023, the allowable annual rent increase for notices issued before July 6th was 14.6%.
-In 2022, it was 9.9%.
+For 2024, the maximum allowable annual rent increase for notices issued before July 6th is 10%.
+In 2023, it was 9.9%.
 So, the rent increase limit fluctuates based on the cost of living in the western United States, as published by the Bureau of Labor Statistics.

 hash-markOregon Rent Control Exemptions